JackcN2/Pybackup/README.md

 # Pybackup
-Python auto backup to google drive
+A python project to automatically back up a file to google drive Has configurable file target and backup interval